Take the ICE train to Amsterdam. It is the easiest way to get there...

 In my younger years, I had my own personal version of Murphy's Law, which stated: If something can go wrong, when Rox is involved, it will go wrong in a very dramatic way.
 Over the past couple years, I thought perhaps my life had turned in a new direction, and my little Murphy's Law had left me behind.
 However, if you read my pre-flight anxiety and day of departure experiences in post one, you know that suddenly Mr. Murphy had shown back up, and seemingly, with a vengeance.
 Well, he was about to pay me another visit, on the train to Amsterdam.

-In the US we have a common belief that the trains in Germany are always on time.
-Ask a German about that, and they of course, will tell you that it is certainly not true, but I don't think they mean anything even close to what was about to happen to Travis and I on our train trip..
+In the US we have a common belief that the German trains are always on time.
+Ask a German about that, and they will tell you that it is certainly not true, but I don't think they mean anything even close to what was about to happen to Travis and I on our train trip..

 Our train departed Dusseldorf at 10:50, and we were scheduled to arrive in Amsterdam at 1:30 in the afternoon.
 Not bad for traveling to an entirely different country.
 We were arriving so early in the day, I had some sightseeing planned for the afternoon, after dropping our backpacks at the hotel.
 We boarded at 10:48, quickly found vacant seats, and departed on time.